george-hawkins/micropython-wifi-setup/docs/steps.md

 <img height="512" src="images/steps/02-wifi-settings.png">

-**4.** You look at your MicroPython device, which you labelled with the name you gave it in the Python code above.
+**4.** You look at your MicroPython device, which you labeled with the name you gave it in the Python code above.

 ![device](images/labeled-device.jpg)

-<sub>The eagle eyed will notice the mismatch between "ding-5cd80b1" here and "ding-5cd80b5" seen elsewhere - I haven't updated this photo to match.</sub>
+<sub>The eagle-eyed will notice the mismatch between "ding-5cd80b1" here and "ding-5cd80b5" seen elsewhere - I haven't updated this photo to match.</sub>

 **5.** You plug in your device and see it appear as an open network in your WiFi settings.

 <img height="512" src="images/steps/03-device-advertising.png">

-**6.** You select it and, like a network in a coffee shop or airport, you're told you have to login.
+**6.** You select it and, like a network in a coffee shop or airport, you're told you have to log in.

 <img height="512" src="images/steps/04-tap-to-sign-in.png">